IKEA-Hemsaker-51

 System

 The product that launched, HEMSÄKER, took HEMTRYGG as its foundation.
-The loyalty mechanic was elegantly simple: every claim-free year returned a CHF 20 IKEA voucher to the customer.
-In practice, that voucher drove an average of 5x its face value in store spend.
-The brand's home association worked in its favour.
+The loyalty mechanic was simple: every claim-free year returned a CHF 20 IKEA voucher.
+In practice, customers spent an average of five times the voucher's face value during store visits.
+The brand's home association was doing real commercial work.

-Ingka Group, the largest IKEA franchisee, subsequently embedded the model into its broader financial services strategy.
+Ingka Group, IKEA's largest franchisee, subsequently embedded the model into its broader financial services strategy.

-Some storyboards, use cases, user flows, concepts sketched live during the co-creation hackathon
+Some examples of storyboards, use cases, user flows, and concepts sketched live during the co-creation hackathon.

 Day-1-illustrations_Page_4